Memory Card Recording

 Parameter Description

-Field (constant name of SDK) Type Description
+Field (constant in SDK) Type Description

-Video playback
+Video play

 Start playback